elastic/kibana/x-pack/plugins/alerting/README.md

 ```

 ## Role Based Access-Control

-Once you have registered your rule type, you need to grant your users privileges to use it.
+Once you have registered your AlertType, you need to grant your users privileges to use it.
 When registering a feature in Kibana, you can specify multiple types of privileges which are granted to users when they're assigned certain roles.

-Assuming your feature introduces its own Rule Types, you'll want to control which roles have all/read privileges for these Rule Types when they're inside the feature.
-In addition, when users are inside your feature, you might want to grant them access to Rule Types from other features, such as built-in stack rules or rule types provided by other features.
+Assuming your feature introduces its own AlertTypes, you'll want to control which roles have all/read privileges for these AlertTypes when they're inside the feature.
+In addition, when users are inside your feature, you might want to grant them access to AlertTypes from other features, such as built-in stack rules or rule types provided by other features.

 You can control all of these abilities by assigning privileges to the Alerting Framework from within your own feature, for example: